comp-int-hum/ochre-python/README.rst

 The Open Computational Humanities Research Ecosystem
 ****************************************************

-The Open Computational Humanities Research Ecosystem (OCHRE) provides the server infrastructure and client libraries to experiment with complex machine learning and rich humanistic scholarship.
+The Open Computational Humanities Research Ecosystem (OCHRE) provides the server infrastructure and client library to experiment with complex machine learning and rich humanistic primary sources.

 .. _installation: